shawntabrizi/awesome-polkadot/playbook.md

 - Fast finalization times, on average under 30 seconds.
 	- Compare that to optimistic rollups which may take up to a week!
 	- Block production is separated from finality, reducing network stalls.[^31]
-- Executing and scaling on standard "gaming" hardware.
+- Executing and scaling on standard "gaming" hardware.[^32]
 	- Compared to expensive and centralized machines needed for vertical scaling or ZK provers.
-- 50+ active roll-ups building [^32]
+- 50+ active roll-ups building [^33]
-	- Many projects outside of Polkadot also use the Polkadot SDK.[^33]
+	- Many projects outside of Polkadot also use the Polkadot SDK.[^34]
 - Secure cross-chain interoperability with a native bridging protocol.
-- Trustless bridges to other blockchain ecosystems.[^33]
+- Trustless bridges to other blockchain ecosystems.[^35]

 ## Where is Polkadot leading?